metacran/metacranweb/README.md

   CRAN package metadata.
 - [cranlogs](https://github.com/metacran/cranlogs.app) CRAN download
   data from the RStudio mirror.
 A PostgreSQL database with a HTTP API.
-- [seer](https://github.com/metacran/seer) An elasticsearch database of
-  CRAN package metadata.
-- [docs](http://docs.r-pkg.org:5984/) A  CouchDB database of various CRAN package documentation: READMEs, NEWS files, CRAN Task Views, etc.
-  This does not have a public API.

 ## License

-MIT © 2015 Gabor Csardi and contributors
+MIT © 2015-2024 Gabor Csardi and contributors